martinlaws/soundbox/README.md

   <li>Add your favourite track, they'll automatically appear in your inbox.</li>
   <li>Listen to, share, reorganize, and thoroughly enjoy your new boxes.</li>
 </ol>

+If you have any questions, please email grant@soundbox.co.